splunk/public-o11y-docs/gdi/prometheus.rst

 .. _prometheus:

 ********************************************************************************
-Configure application exporters and receivers for monitoring
+Configure application exporters and receivers with Prometheus metrics
 ********************************************************************************

 .. meta::